California High-Speed Rail

 2024 California HSR System by Environmental Clearance & Construction Segment; source HSR Alliance

-Why Build California HSR in Central Valley Corridor First?
+Why Build California HSR in the Central Valley Corridor?

-Since the I-5 Freeway corridor could also enable 220 mph HSR through flat Central Valley farmland, some critics believe that the California HSR Authority should have chosen that alignment for a more direct San Francisco-Los Angeles route.
-Here’s why that idea is under-informed:
+Since the I-5 Freeway corridor could also enable 220 mph HSR through flat Central Valley farmland, some critics believe that the California HSR Authority should have chosen that alignment for a straighter San Francisco-Los Angeles route.
+Here’s why that idea is underinformed:

-1. When the 360-mile Central Valley Corridor (Sacramento-Stockton-Modesto-Merced-Madera-Fresno-Kings/Tulare-Bakersfield-Palmdale) was chosen, it had a 6.4 million population.
+1. When the 360-mile Central Valley Corridor (Sacramento-Stockton-Modesto-Merced-Madera-Fresno-Kings/Tulare-Bakersfield-Palmdale) was chosen, it had a population of 6.4 million.
 Today, it has 7 million.
 By 2040, it is forecast to reach 8 million.
-An 8 million/360-mile corridor has more population density than many successful 400-mile HSR corridors in France, Germany, Spain, and Italy.
+An 8 million pop./360-mile corridor has more population density than many successful 400-mile HSR corridors in France, Germany, Spain, and Italy.

 2. Amtrak San Joaquin trains from Sacramento and Amtrak San Joaquin trains from Oakland will transfer riders at California HSR Merced Station and generate California HSR ridership sooner than waiting for new tunnels to Northern Bookend and Southern Bookend.